Saint Anthony Falls: History

+In 1817, Major Stephen Harriman Long headed a military excursion up the Mississippi River to the Falls of St. Anthony near the confluence with the Minnesota River.
+As a result of his recommendations, the Army established Fort Snelling to guard against Indian incursions against settlers in the Upper Mississippi Valley.
+Long recorded his experiences of the expedition in a journal, which was first published as Voyage in a Six-Oared Skiff to the Falls of St. Anthony, by the Minnesota Historical Society in 1860.
+In his journal, Long described the "majestic cataract" of the falls and said that "the murmuring of the cascade, the roaring of the river, and the thunder of the cataract, all contributed to render the scene the most interesting and magnificent of any I ever before witnessed."

 Following the establishment of Fort Snelling in 1820, the falls became an attraction for tourists, writers, and artists who sought inspiration, even if Hennepin's descriptions were not as majestic as hoped for.
-By the 1850s a romantic "Indian legend" had become associated with the falls, describing a wife whose husband had taken a second bride.
+By the 1850s a romantic "Indian legend" had become associated with the falls (first noted in Long's 1817 journal), describing a wife whose husband had taken a second bride.
 The offended first wife placed her child (or children) in a canoe and paddled toward the falls, plunging herself and her offspring to certain death as the husband looked on helplessly.

 By the 1860s, industrial waste had filled the area and marred the falls' majesty.
 Further competition over the power of the falls on both banks of the river led to the Eastman tunnel disaster in 1869 which could have destroyed the falls.
 The disaster was fixed with a dike under the falls.

 Industry

 The first private land claim at the falls was made by Franklin Steele in 1838 — though he did not obtain financing for development until 1847, in the form of $12,000 for a nine-tenths stake in the property.
 On May 18, 1848, President James K. Polk approved the claims made in St. Anthony, and Steele was able to build his dam on the east side of the river above the Falls, blocking the east channel.

 The dam extended diagonally into the river 700 ft, was 16 ft high, and was secured to the limestone riverbed.
 Its thickness tapered from 40 wide at its base to 12 ft wide at the top.
 Steele dispatched logging crews to the Crow Wing River in December 1847 to supply pine for the sawmill, and by September 1, 1848, sawing commenced using two up-down saws.
 He was able to sell the lumber readily, supplying construction projects in the booming town.
 The new community at the Falls attracted entrepreneurs from New England, many of whom had experience in lumber and milling.
 He had hired Ard Godfrey to help build and run the first commercial sawmill at the Falls.
 Godfrey knew the most efficient ways to use natural resources, like the falls, and the great pine forests, to make lumber products.
-Godfrey built the first home in St. Anthony, Steele had the town platted in 1849, and it incorporated in 1855.